humbertoragazzini/the-healthy-way/README.md

 # Deployment

 To clone my repository in github
-To clone my repository in github

 To clone de repository follow this steps:

-a) In my repository you can click in download.
+a) In my repository you can click clone repository.

-b) Safe the file an after that uncompressed the file in you desired directory.

 ## Deployment with gitpod: